davidhozic/Asyncio-Event-Hub/docs/source/index.rst

 Asyncio Event Hub is a library that provides users with a way to easily create event-driven applications within the asyncio framework.
-It provides one main class :class:`asyncio_event_hub.EventController`, which can be used to emit and add listeners (functions) to events that get called from the event loop in the same order they were added.
+It provides one main class :class:`asyncio_event_hub.controller.EventController`, which can be used to emit and add listeners (functions) to events that get called from the event loop in the same order they were added.